Limerick City and County Council

-Limerick City and County Council (Comhairle Cathrach agus Contae Luimnigh) is the authority responsible for local government in the City of Limerick and County Limerick in Ireland.
+Limerick City and County Council (Comhairle Cathrach agus Contae Luimnigh) is the local authority of Limerick City and County in Ireland.
 It came into operation on 1 June 2014 after the 2014 local elections.
 It was formed by the merger of Limerick City Council and Limerick County Council under the provisions of the Local Government Reform Act 2014.
 As a city and county council, it is governed by the Local Government Act 2001.
 The council is responsible for housing and community, roads and transportation, urban planning and development, amenity and culture, and environment.
 The council has 40 elected members.
 Elections are held every five years and are by single transferable vote.
 The head of the council has the title of Mayor.
-The city and county administration is headed by a Chief Executive, Pat Daly.
-The administrative centre is Limerick.
-Following a plebiscite in 2019, Limerick is due to become the first local authority in Ireland with a directly elected mayor.
+The city and county administration is headed by a director general, Pat Daly.
+The administrative centre is City Hall, Limerick, with other civic offices at Dooradoyle.
+Following a plebiscite in 2019, Limerick became the first local authority in Ireland with a directly elected mayor in 2024, when John Moran was elected for a five-year term.

 Directly elected mayor

 At the 2019 local election, a plebiscite was held under Part 6 of the Local Government Act 2019 on the establishment of a directly elected mayor for Limerick City and County.
 Voters in Limerick approved the proposal by a vote of 52.4%.
 In January 2021, the government approved the publication of the report on a directly elected mayor for Limerick.

-While an election for the post was reportedly planned for 2021, by April 2021, these plans had been deferred.
-As of early 2022, the legislation required for such a post had not been enacted, and it was reported that a vote on such legislation may occur "in the second half of the year [2022]".
+In August 2023, the Local Government (Mayor of Limerick) Bill 2023 was published.
+Kieran O'Donnell, Minister of State at the Department of Housing, Local Government and Heritage, stated that it was the intention of the government that the election for a directly elected Mayor for Limerick would be held on the same date as the 2024 local elections on 7 June 2024.

+The Local Government (Mayor of Limerick) and Miscellaneous Provisions Act 2024 was signed on 6 March 2024.

+Under the provisions of the 2024 act, the office of chief executive of the council was renamed as director general.
+Also, the office of Cathaoirleach was renamed as Príomh Chomhairleoir (lit.
+Head Councillor).
+The Príomh Chomhairleoir is the chairperson of the council who holds office for one year.

+Regional Assembly

+Limerick City and County Council has three representatives on the Southern Regional Assembly who are part of the Mid-West Strategic Planning Area Committee.

+Elections

+Members of Limerick City and County Council are elected for a five-year term of office on the electoral system of proportional representation by means of the single transferable vote (PR-STV) from multi-member local electoral areas.

 Local Electoral Areas and Municipal Districts

-Limerick City and County Council is divided into the following metropolitan and municipal districts and local electoral areas, defined by electoral divisions.
+Limerick City and County is divided into the following metropolitan and municipal districts and local electoral areas, defined by electoral divisions.
 The municipal district which contains the administrative area of the former Limerick City Council is referred to as a Metropolitan District.